German police launch manhunt for Cologne blowgun attacker who injured three | DW | 02.08.2021

 Blowguns have a long history in ancient civilizations having been used to hunt prey in East Asia and indigenous American cultures.
 These cultures used blowguns to hunt for rats, mice and chipmunks, often dipping the dart tips in poison to paralyze victims.

-Like blowguns, crossbows are legal in Germany and do not require a license but they cannot be used for fishing or hunting.
+Some potentially deadly weapons are legal in Germany, such as crossbows, which do not require a license but they cannot be used for fishing or hunting.

 jc/aw (dpa, AP)